-Poseidon began to describe the different types of fish around them.
+And so Poseidon began to describe the different types of fish around them.
 He tried to find fish Percy could actually interact with.
-A few of the bigger docile fish allowed Percy to pet them, and his son's face light up with delight and wonder.
+A few of the bigger, docile fish allowed Percy to pet them, and his son's face light up with delight and wonder.

 "What do we have here?"
 Poseidon said out loud, delighted as a large shadow swam leisurely overhead.
 "Well if it isn't our lucky day!"

-''A shark," Percy said, and Poseidon could hear the grin in his voice, "wicked."
+''A shark," Percy said, and Poseidon could hear the grin in his voice, "so cool."

 The shark lazily swam around the reef, looking completely disinterested in the hullabaloo around him.
-As to not startle the creature, the pair did not approach it directly, instead they swam a little ahead of it so the shark swam right by them.
-As it made its casual swim by, Poseidon guided Percy's hand over the back of the shark.
+As to not startle the creature, the pair didn't approach it directly.
+Instead, they swam a little ahead of it so the shark, if it continued on its course, would have to swim right by them.
+As it made its casual swim passed them, wholly unconcerned, Poseidon guided Percy's hand over the back of the shark.
 Percy let his fingers glide over the shark's back, clearly enraptured.
-The shark was not bothered by the intrusion; it continued its leisurely swim.
+The shark wasn't bothered by the intrusion; it continued its leisurely swim.
 A little ways off, while Percy turned to give Poseidon an excited thumbs up, it turned back around and swam closer to them.

 "So how was that?"
 Poseidon asked as Lilaea team finished packing away their equipment.

-Percy turned towards him, the widest, most brilliant grin on his face, "That was awesome.
+Percy turned towards him, the widest, brightest grin on his face, "That was awesome.
 Can we go again tomorrow?"

-Poseidon laughed in delight and ruffled his hair, "Of course.
-Maybe we'll even get to see a dolphin…well at least I might."
+Poseidon laughed in delight and ruffled his drenched hair, "Of course.
+Maybe we'll even get to see a dolphin—well at least I might."

-"Poseidon," Lilaea scowled, but Percy just laughed, shaking his head and looking… looking like a normal thirteen year old kid.
-Nothing like the sad and angry boy in the photograph Poseidon received all those weeks ago.
+"Poseidon," Lilaea rebuked in horror, her wide eyes flickering over to Percy, but the boy just laughed, shaking his head and looking . . . looking like a normal thirteen-year-old kid.
+Nothing like the sad and angry boy in the photograph Poseidon held before him all those weeks ago.

 "Want to drive the boat?"
 Poseidon asked, throwing an arm over Percy's shoulder and leading him towards the helm.